-A visit to Adare, one of Ireland's loveliest villages, completes the day.
+A visit to Adare, one of Ireland's loveliest villages, completes your day.
 Dating back to AD 1200, the village is steeped in history.
-It's home to arts and crafts shops and a wealth of architectural styles, including thatched cottages, beautiful stone buildings and medieval monasteries.
+It is home to arts and crafts shops and a wealth of architectural styles, including thatched cottages, beautiful stone buildings and medieval monasteries.

 Today's final tour traces the spectacular Ring of Kerry around the Iveragh Peninsula.
 Visit the towns that dot the route, and witness its wonderful natural beauty.
 Highlights include the magnificent Coomakista Pass, and the views of the Macgillycuddy's Reeks and the glaciated Black Valley from Molls Gap.

 Day Six: Fly back to the UK

 Bid farewell to Tralee as we return to the airport to check in for your flight home.

 On 2018 departures, the jaunting cars, cruise and visit to Killarney will take place on Day Two, and you will tour the Dingle Peninsula on Day Three.
 On Day Four you will visit Bunratty Castle and Folk Park (entry fee payable locally), which gives a fascinating insight into Irish rural traditions.
 The visit to Rock of Cashel and the optional excursion to the Siamsa Tire National Folk Theatre are not offered in 2018.